Particle.news

 Private Spacecraft Blue Ghost Successfully Lands on the Moon

-Firefly Aerospace becomes the second private company to achieve a lunar landing, marking a milestone in the growing role of private industry in space exploration.
+Firefly Aerospace becomes the second private company to achieve a lunar landing, advancing NASA's lunar exploration goals.

 Image